Greek court challenges pension reform plan

-ATHENS (Reuters) - Pension reform demanded by foreign lenders may be unconstitutional, a Greek court ruled on Thursday, in a setback to the government’s efforts to push through an austerity package for the near-bankrupt country.
+ATHENS (Reuters) - Greek pension reform demanded by foreign lenders may be unconstitutional, a Greek court ruled on Thursday, in a setback to the government’s efforts to push through an austerity package needed to secure aid.

 The Court of Auditors, which vets Greek laws before they are submitted to parliament, said planned measures such as increasing the retirement age by two years to 67 and cutting pensions by 5 to 10 percent could be against the constitution.